 I hope it will also be an encouragement to you to look back and mark the events that make up your life.

-Time is a moving target.
+Because time is a moving target.

-It flies when you watch your children become adults.
+It flies when your children become adults.

-The days can be very long.
+The days can be way too long (especially during Covid).